AsahiLinux/docs/Debian.md

 This pages explains how to install Debian using three different methods: Debian Installer, livesystem and disk dump.

-# Supported systems
+# Tripwires
 All systems are supported.
 But currently the USB-A Port on the Mac Mini will not work in u-boot and grub.
 Mark Kettenis is working on it, but first the other patches need to land in u-boot.
+The two additional USB-3 ports on the iMac 4 port model also don't work in u-boot, grub and Linux.

 # Artefacts
 If you don't want to use the prebuild artefacts, you can build them yourself using the bootstrap.sh script found in [Glanzmanns m1-debian script repository](https://git.zerfleddert.de/cgi-bin/gitweb.cgi/m1-debian)